AIcodeAcademy/ArchetypeNodeCLI/.ai/builder/rules/code.rules.md

 - Avoid null, use undefined for optionals and default values for required.
 - Define functions for runtime validation and formatting.

+## Patterns
+- Use Adapter pattern to wrap external dependencies.
+- USe Factory, Singleton and Builder patterns when needed.
+- Try to be DRY, but not at the cost of readability.